pingcap/tidb/roadmap.md

   <tr>
     <td>Flashback</td>
     <td>Support cluster-level flashback</td>
-    <td>In game rollback scenarios, the flashback can be used to achieve fast rollback of the current cluster.
+    <td>In game rollback scenarios, the flashback can be used to achieve a fast rollback of the current cluster.
 This solves the common problems in the gaming industry such as version errors and bugs.</td>
     <td>November 2022</td>
   </tr>
   <tr>
-    <td>TiFlash result write back (supports <code>INSERT INTO SELECT</code>)</td>
+    <td>TiFlash result write-back (supports <code>INSERT INTO SELECT</code>)</td>
     <td><ul><li>Easily write the analysis results in TiFlash back to TiDB.</li><li>Provide complete ACID transactions, more convenient and reliable than general ETL solutions.</li><li>Set a hard limit on the threshold of intermediate result size, and report an error if the threshold is exceeded.</li><li>Support fully distributed transactions, and remove or relax the limit on the intermediate result size.</li></ul></td>
     <td>These features combined enable a way to materialize intermediate results.
 The analysis results can be easily reused, which reduces unnecessary ad-hoc queries, improves the performance of BI and other applications (by pulling results directly) and reduces system load (by avoiding duplicated computation), thereby improving the overall data pipeline efficiency and reducing costs.
 It will make TiFlash an online service.</td>
     <td>November 2022</td>